Supporting Local Businesses

 Check out the ads in this newspaper for a sampling of the great local companies in the area.
 Lake County has a great variety of businesses, and we want to help them continue and thrive during and after the pandemic.

 Be well, everyone, and be kind.
-We’re all in this together, even while we’re apart from one another. – Your Friends at Triangle News Leader
+We’re all in this together, even while we’re apart from one another. – Your Friends at Clermont News Leader